-Figure 4.3.1

 Task 2.
 Paired Time Series for Fish Amount and Price

 Second chart is a scatter plot on which x-axis is price and y-axis are quantities of particular fish types and province (picture is below).
 Bullet points and labels represent years.
 This visualization helps users to clearly see correlation between price and quantities throughout the selected years.
 The proposed graph presents the ability to analyze and compare data efficiently by visualizing multiple values simultaneously.
-The example (figure 4.3.1) below showcases the yearly trend of the quantity of shrimp per province compared to its value on the market.
+The example ($igure 4.3.2) below showcases the yearly trend of the quantity of shrimp per province compared to its value on the market.
 The axes show the quantity and value range, and the points represent the year per which the statistic was applicable.